exebook/jslike/README.md

 	#include "jslike.h"
 	using namespace jslike;
 ```
- jslike tries not to pollute your namespace as much as possible, so
+**jslike** tries not to pollute your namespace as much as possible, so
- everything is inside the "namespace jslike"
+ everything is inside the "namespace jslike".
- But it exposes two macros ARR and OBJ.
-If you think those macros
- could cause you trouble, please undefine them or redefine them.

 #Undefined variables and numbers